 TUCKER: What they should have done?

-MARTIN: Yeah, what they should have done instead and what kind of conversations should ensue now?
+MARTIN: Yeah, what they should have done instead, and what kind of conversation should ensue now.

 They did this to be famous in the wrong way.
 And so are other people doing it right now that saw them.
 They don't care about what you're saying.
 They don't see that you want to save them.
 They don't need saving.
 This is their life.
 This is what they're living.
 This is how they do it.
 And that's a reality.

 BUTLER: Well, again, we want police to be proactive.
-We want them to be creative about ways to prevent crime, not just to enforce the laws so that we have the situation now where we have nearly one million African-American men and women in prison.
+We want them to be creative about ways to prevent crime, not just to enforce the law, so that we have the situation now where we have nearly 1 million African-American men and women in prison.
 So this is about ways to intervene early on.
-We talked about the school to prison pipeline.
-You know, a lot of times, it starts in the home with toddlers like this.
+We talk about the school-to-prison pipeline.
+You know, a lot of times, it starts in the home, with toddlers like this.
 And I don't think it's wrong to ask, are there things that are going on in our culture that aren't the best for our kids?

-MARTIN: Lester, what about the mother?
+MARTIN: What about the mother?
 Lester, what about the mother here?

 UNIDENTIFIED WOMAN: He got a clean diaper.
 The house is clean, and like they said, kids cuss.
 Every kid does it.
 So he's a smart little boy.
 And all the cussing he did, he doesn't do that.
 I let somebody - the person that told him to do that, my son doesn't cuss like that.
 I don't let - I don't allow it.

 SPENCE: Yeah, so as far as making interventions, the specific intervention to take the child and the mother out of the home, to place them with - in foster care - and to make interventions in both - I believe both of them are getting counseling.
 That's actually a positive thing.
 But what I'm concerned with is the larger narrative.
 So when Paul says, for example, in a lot of cases, that this is - you know, thug cycle begins in the home, he's empirically wrong.